-(13) Health care receivables consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
-Health care receivables also include receivables for amounts due to the Company for claim overpayments to providers, hospitals and other health care organizations.
-Health care receivables are considered nonadmitted assets under the NAIC SAP if they do not meet admissibility requirements.
-Accordingly, the Company has excluded receivables that do not meet the admissibility criteria from the statutory basis statements of admitted assets, liabilities, and capital and surplus (see Note 28).
+(13) Health care and other amounts receivable consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
+Health care and other amounts receivable also include receivables for amounts due to the Company for claim overpayments to providers, hospitals and other health care organizations.
+Health care and other amounts receivable are considered nonadmitted assets under the NAIC SAP if they do not meet admissibility requirements.
+Accordingly, the Company has excluded receivables that do not meet the admissibility criteria from the financial statements (see Note 28).

-The Company has also deemed the following to be significant accounting policies and/or differences between statutory practices and GAAP:
+The Company has also deemed the following to be significant accounting policies: